 This is a highly competitive segment with almost every manufacturer having a player.
+The redesigned Altima makes some bold changes for its sixth generation, including two new engines, sophisticated driver aids and, for the first time, all-wheel-drive availability.
 We have taken the Hyundai Sonata, the Kia Optima and the Ford Fusion - all quite established players in the segment.
-Let's see how the all new Optima fares against its competition.
+Let's see how the all new Altima fares against its competition.

 Automatic emergency braking